-- 1. Hold down the ☆ key for approximately 1 second, to enter the illuminationadjust mode. - 2.
-There are four preset illumination levels from a courtesy level to full brightness.
-Momentarily press the ☆ key to cycle through these levels until you reach the level you want.
-The selected level is transmitted to all other instruments on the SeaTalk bus. - 3.
-Press any other key to leave the illumination-adjust mode.
+- 1. Hold down the ☆ button for approximately 1 second, to enter the illumination-adjust mode.

+reach the level you want.
+The selected level is transmitted to all other instruments on the SeaTalk bus.

+3. Press any other button to leave the illumination-adjust mode.

-Note: The display will return to normal operation 7 seconds after the last key press.
+Note: The display will return to normal operation 7 seconds after the last button press.